A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: spaces and Jacobians of quasiconformal mappings

-The goal of this section is to show that the logarithm of the Jacobian of a quasiconformal map $f:\Omega \to \Omega'$ between domains in $\mathbb{H}^1$ belongs to $\mathrm{BMO}(\Omega)$.
+We will prove Theorem \ref{c:logBMOdomain}, which states that $\log J_f \in \mathrm{BMO}(\Omega)$ for every quasiconformal map $f$ defined on a domain $\Omega \subset \Hei$, and moreover, $\|\log J_f\|_{\ast}$ can be bounded in terms of the distortion constant of $f$.
 The outline of the proof follows its Euclidean predecessors in \cite{MR0361067,MR0511997}.
-We emphasize that the main technical difficulty stems from the fact that we consider mappings which might be defined only on a subdomain of $\mathbb{H}^1$, and we work both with the sub-Riemannian distance and the Kor\'{a}nyi metric.
-For mappings of the entire Heisenberg group, it is well known that $J_f$ is an $A_p$-weight for some $1\leq p<\infty$, and an $A_{\infty}$-weight.
+The main technical difficulty stems from the fact that we consider mappings which might be defined only on a subdomain of $\mathbb{H}^1$, and we work both with the sub-Riemannian distance and the Kor\'{a}nyi metric.
+For mappings of the entire Heisenberg group, it is well known that $J_f$ is a Muckenhoupt $A_p$-weight for some $1\leq p<\infty$, and hence an $A_{\infty}$-weight.
 This is a consequence of a `reverse H\"older inequality' due to Kor\'{a}nyi and Reimann (Theorem \ref{t:GehringHeisenberg} below), see for instance the overview in Section 3 of \cite{Aus}.
-In the latter paper, A.\ Austin considered weights in connection with the \emph{quasiconformal Jacobian problem} on $\mathbb{H}^1$.
-This is a well known problem, which is open even in the Euclidean setting.
-The task is to characterize those nonnegative weights $w\in L^1_{loc}$ which are comparable to the Jacobian of a quasiconformal mapping.
-A large class of such weights has been identified by M.\ Bonk, J.\ Heinonen and E.\ Saksman in \cite{MR2401620}, and Austin established an analogous result in the Heisenberg group \cite{Aus}.
-The goal of the present section is more elementary: we start from the Jacobian of a quasiconformal mapping and study its properties.
+In Section \ref{s:BMO}, we discuss various local BMO spaces in the setting of the Heisenberg group $\Hei$, based on a characterization of $\mathrm{BMO}$ spaces in doubling length metric spaces due to S.\ Buckley.
+Sections \ref{s:revHol} and \ref{s:weights} contain properties of the Jacobian $J_f$ of a quasiconformal mapping, which are used to deduce in Section~\ref{s:logJacobian-proof} that $\log J_f$ belongs to a certain local $\mathrm{BMO}$ space.
+This in turn gives us the proof of Theorem~\ref{c:logBMOdomain}.